theostowell/tstowx.com/content/issues/090 • Really I just want to create.md

 ***Read the issue - [000 • Issue name](https://fundamentalised.com/issues/)***

 I put all of these back up on YouTube again.
 What was I thinking in taking them down?!
-A little bit of a head loss on my part here but we're up and running again, and maybe some new subscribers will start coming in as well.
+A little bit of a head loss on my part here but we're up and running again.

 ---